utkutpcgl/dfas_classifier/README.md

 # Plans to improve the classifier:

+- Train for some epochs, in the final epochs (with low lr) reload the best weights and fine tune the best weights with low learning rates.
+- The model overfits too easily, hence, it should be validated inside of epochs (maybe every half epoch).
 - Use different learning rate schedulers.

 ### Using different lr methods:
 Sadece AdamW optimizer ile en iyi sonuçları elde ettim iyi bir learning rate seçtikten sonra ve aşağıda SOTA olarak görülen scheduler'lar ile daha kötü sonuçlar elde ettim (ayırca vakit kaybettim):